-*The pathways may have different core and required courses — students should work with their advisors to ensure that they are following the proper course of study.
+* students should work with their advisors to ensure that they are following the proper course of study.

 Upon completion of the MLIS degree, graduates will incorporate the knowledge, skills, ethical foundations and social responsibilities of the information professions into professional practice.
 See our Goals for Graduates of the MLIS Program.